Discretized Keiper/Li approach to the Riemann Hypothesis: An explicit variant to the sequence

 Thus, numerical data for the sequences $\{ \L _{\pm,n} \}$ support our asymptotic alternative in full.
-We stress that fig.~9 models how, at some much higher $n$, $\{ \L _n \}$ itself \emph{will} blow up if RH (for $\z (x)$) is false.
-The $\L _{\pm,n}$ also ought to be a testing ground for any ideas to detect RH false earlier with the $\L _n$.
+We stress that fig.~9 also models how, at some much higher~$n$, $\{ \L _n \}$ itself \emph{will} blow up if RH (for $\z (x)$) is false.
+Finally, $\{ \L _{+,n} \}$ could be a testing ground for any ideas to detect RH-violations earlier with~$\{ \L _n \}$.